athieriot/JTaches/README.md

     - "workingDirectory", the working dir where to execute the script (optional)
     - "excludes", list of exclusion patterns separated by a ';' (optional)

++ **com.github.athieriot.jtaches.taches.RabbitmqTache** : Sending filename as a message to a RabbitMQ exchange (using events as routing keys).
+    - "path", the directory to watch
+    - "exchangeName", name of the exchange to which send messages
+    - "createEventRoutingKey", RoutingKey for onCreate event (optional, default ENTRY_CREATE)
+    - "modifyEventRoutingKey", RoutingKey for onModify event (optional, default ENTRY_MODIFY)
+    - "deleteEventRoutingKey", RoutingKey for onDelete event (optional, default ENTRY_DELETE)
+    - "absolutePath", if true the absolute path of the modified file is send to RabbitMQ, if false it's the relative path (optional, default false)
+    - "host", host address of your RabbitMQ instance (optional)
+    - "port", port (optional)
+    - "username", username of your RabbitMQ instance (optional)
+    - "password", password of your RabbitMQ instance (optional)
+    - "virtualHost", virtualhost (optional)
+    - "excludes", list of exclusion patterns separated by a ';' (optional)

 Patterns for exclusion needs to match the Java regular expression representation: [http://docs.oracle.com/javase/6/docs/api/java/util/regex/Pattern.html](http://docs.oracle.com/javase/6/docs/api/java/util/regex/Pattern.html)

 Hack